Sidharthtr/Placement-Management-System/README.md

 The Placement Management System (PMS) is a robust web-based application designed to simplify and enhance the process of managing student placements within educational institutions.
-By providing a centralized plaEorm, the PMS facilitates seamless interaction between students, companies, and administrators during placement activities.
+By providing a centralized platform, the PMS facilitates seamless interaction between students, companies, and administrators during placement activities.
 PMS provides access to professional porEolio managers who specialize in investment research, asset allocation, and risk management.
 Their